C3pa/Morrowind-NPCs-Go-Home/readme.md

 # NPCs Go Home #

 A fork of [Celediel's NPCs Go Home](https://github.com/celediel/Morrowind-NPCs-Go-Home).
 This is a continuation of their work with the intention of fixing the remiaining issues and adding new features as well.
 Some initial work has been done to move to newer MWSE APIs.
 Much of the codebase was refactored to make it easier to work with.
 As for the functionality of the original, the basic level of moving/disabling NPCs at night as in the original now works.
 I also made a quick test of the nighttime door locking feature and it appears to work for me.
-For now I've only tested the functionality of this mod in Balmora, and becuse of that I'm not sure how many NPCs it covers in various settlements on Vvardenfell, mainland or other provinces.
+For now I've only tested the functionality of this mod in Balmora and Seyda Neen, and becuse of that I'm not sure how many NPCs it covers in various settlements on Vvardenfell, mainland or other provinces.
 I consider that it can be used in regular playtroughs.
-Please leave any `mwse.log` files that contain errors or crashes due to this mod in the NPCs Go Home thread of the [Morrowind Modding Community Discord server](https://discord.me/mwmods).
+Please post  any `mwse.log` files that contain errors or crashes due to this mod in the NPCs Go Home thread of the [Morrowind Modding Community Discord server](https://discord.me/mwmods).

 Now follows the readme of the original with some updates.
 Some points are still outdated: